 In October of 1942, two months after Salinger became an instructor, Cadet Parks and the class of 43-B arrived at Bainbridge for their Basic Flight Training…

 That’s right… There is a distinct possibility my father learned about aircraft engines from J.D.
 Salinger.

-The above picture was taken at Carlstrom Field sometime in late August or September of 1942.
+The above picture was taken at Carlstrom Field sometime in late August or early September of 1942.